-60. This project will contribute towards the following council aims;
+55. This project will contribute towards the following council aims;

-- To deliver high quality cost effective services - Actively manage assets and resources to ensure the best financial or community return. - Healthy, Self-reliant Communities - Continue the refresh of Yeovil Town Centre - Develop proposals to support struggling families and help address child poverty and low rates or social mobility in the district - Work with partners to achieve economies, resilience and influence.
+- To deliver high quality cost effective services - Actively manage assets and resources to ensure the best financial or community return. - Healthy, Self-reliant Communities - Contribute and support to the refresh of Yeovil Town Centre - Develop proposals to support struggling families and help address child poverty and low rates or social mobility in the district - Work with partners to achieve economies, resilience and influence.